How to Use a Waterpik Like a Boss

 It is going to come with several attachments and you can try them all out if you like, but the Classic Jet Tip works best.
 If you have braces the Plaque Seeker and Orthodontic Tips can help you clean around the brackets (instructions for braces are at the very bottom).

-Make sure you thumb is on the ‘pause’ button when you turn it on.
-To avoid splashing, clean while slightly closing your lips and letting the water run out of your mouth into the sink, or while keeping you mouth totally closed and pause to spit out the water from time to time.
+Make sure your thumb is on the ‘pause’ button when you turn it on.
+To avoid splashing, clean while slightly closing your lips and letting the water run out of your mouth into the sink, or while keeping your mouth totally closed and pausing to spit out the water from time to time.

 It doesn’t matter if you start on the top or bottom teeth, but make sure you clean both the cheek/lip side of the teeth and the tongue side.
 I like to start in the back and work my way around each arch.